adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/pdfviewer/v1/pdfviewer/README.md

 2. `reportSuiteId` - Adobe Analytics ID

 ### Edit Dialog Properties
-The following properties are written to JCR for this Document Cloud Viewer component and are expected to be available as `Resource` properties:
+The following properties are written to JCR for this PDF Viewer component and are expected to be available as `Resource` properties:

 1. `./documentPath` - defines the path of the pdf to display
 2. `./type` - defines the display type